 The females are light brown while males are black and white.

 Just like giraffes, their kicks are very dreadful.
-Enough to send their predators to unfortunate death.
+Enough to send their predators to an unfortunate death.

 They are more interesting physically.
-Plan a safari to the north and enjoy.
+Plan a safari to the north and enjoy it.